AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-and-manage-templates/create-new-fusion-templates.md

 ---
-title: Create new templates in [!DNL Adobe Workfront Fusion]
+title: Create new templates
 description: You can create new scenario templates in [!DNL Adobe] Workfront Fusion.
 author: Becky
 feature: Workfront Fusion
 ---
-# Create new templates in [!DNL Adobe Workfront Fusion]
+# Create new templates

 You can create new scenario templates in [!DNL Adobe] Workfront Fusion.